be-great/Big_Data_Analytics_in_Healthcare/README.md

 ### 3. Apache Spark for Analysis of Electronic Health Records: A Case Study of Diabetes Management
-*Applies Spark to large-scale EHR data to improve diabetes prediction and management.*
+*The study aims to demonstrate how Apache Spark can enhance large-scale EHR analytics for improving diabetes prediction and management.*

 ### Methods
 - Real EHR datasets processed with Apache Spark.